cenon4dno/azCopy-for-MeetingSync/README.md

 azCopy-for-MeetingSync is a shell application to simplify your file sync to an Azure blob storage.
+Initial purpose of this application was to share my meeting recording's to my customer(s).

 ## Prerequisite:
 - Azure blob storage